 You can also double the good you do by purchasing a gift card from a local store and giving it to a non-profit.

 There are many reasons to be grateful for small businesses.
 Every year, they add tons of new employment opportunities, offer personalised customer service, and help your neighbourhood.
 Thank them for always putting their best foot forward and helping you with all your needs.

 10. Do One Of These Every Week

-Ideally, in the best case you would want to frequently make purchases from small local businesses.
-If that is not on your agenda, you can definitely visit their social media pages to like their posts, read and share their blog pages.
+Ideally, in the best case, you would want to frequently make purchases from small local businesses.
+If that is not on your agenda, you can definitely visit their social media pages to like their posts and read and share their blog pages.
 Recommend the company to all your friends and family.
 Maintain contact.
 Share your thoughts on your social media account and promote it to all your mutuals.

 So, how are you planning to support the small businesses near you?

 Open up like never before and participate in conversations about beauty, entrepreneurship, mental health, menstrual & sexual health, and more.
 Desi women, join our community NOW!